KRproject-tech/FSI_by_FEM_and_UVLM/README.md

 <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/matlab/matlab-original.svg" width="60"/>
 <p>

-__Fluid-Structure Interaction Analysis Using FEM and UVLM to analysis the flapping sheet under the post-flutter [^1][^2][^3]:
+__Fluid-Structure Interaction Analysis Using FEM and UVLM to analyze the flapping sheet under the post-flutter [^1][^2][^3]:
-source code for Matlab (Windows): FSI analysis for the flapping sheet (This code is validated with MATLAB R2007b or later versions)__
+source code for Matlab (Windows): FSI analysis for the flapping sheet under the post-flutter (This code is validated with MATLAB R2007b or later versions)__

 ## Overview
 Fluid flow is modeled using the unsteady vortex lattice method (UVLM) [^5].
 A flexible sheet is modeled using the finite element method (FEM) with absolute nodal coordinate formulation (ANCF) for the shell element [^4].
 This is done to reproduce the deformation of a plate while considering the spanwise deformation and geometrical nonlinearity.
+Robust FSI analysis under a large mass ratio is achieved by the strong coupling between the fluid solver and the structure solver by introducing the explicit added mass calculation.

 ## Directory